With its leafy outlook, incredible playground and plentiful bike paths, Calamvale District Park is one of the best playgrounds in Brisbane.

 Calamvale District Adventure Park is a lovely leafy Brisbane park, home to a range of impressive play equipment that needs to be seen to be believed!
 Young or old, brave or timid, there is something to challenge and entertain every sort of Brisbane Kid.

-Other highlights in the playground include various spinning play pieces, group swings, musical play-stations for the little kids and the classic suspension bridge for games of trolls.
+Other highlights of Calamvale District Park include various spinning play pieces, group swings, musical play-stations for the little kids and the classic suspension bridge for games of trolls.
 There are also plenty of flat and connecting bike paths so make sure you bring scooters and bikes for the kids.

-We love the huge suspended bridge which makes for some amazing pirate games, with imaginary trolls underneath.
+We love the huge suspended bridge at this wonderful Calamvale playground which makes for some amazing pirate games, with imaginary trolls underneath.

 Wheelchair toilet facilities are provided at Calamvale District Park.
 There are lots of concrete paths throughout the park that would be suitable for wheelchairs, as well as spacious shelters set on concrete.
 The playground is unfenced.